-The Admissions office seeks to assist students in finding suitable accommodations by providing resources on housing opportunities in the community.
-Such opportunities include renting a room in the home of a local family or listings of houses or apartments for rent in Escondido and elsewhere in San Diego County.
-New students should plan to arrive in the area and seek accommodations during the summer, no later than two weeks prior to the beginning of classes.
-Students enrolling in summer Greek should plan on arriving sometime in early July.
+The Office of Admissions is also available to assist admitted students in finding suitable accommodations off-campus by providing informative resources on housing opportunities in the community.
+These opportunities may include rooms, houses, or apartments for rent in Escondido and elsewhere in San Diego County.
+New students should plan to arrive in the area and seek accommodations during the summer before the fall semester, no later than two weeks prior to the beginning of classes.
+Students enrolling in Greek I during the summer term should plan on arriving in early July.